 You don't have to be a race fan to enjoy a night of dirt track racing.
 Throughout the season, several shows include a fireworks display that the kids will love.
 Going to the races is also an affordable family activity, as children 12 and under are free, and discounted youth tickets are available for teens and young adults ages 13-20.
 General admission tickets for Williams Grove Speedway can only be purchased at the gates around the speedway on the race day.
 Parking is free.
 While concession stands are available, fans are welcome to bring small coolers.
 TIP: Williams Grove is a cash-only facility.
 There is an ATM on site.

-Each night is different at Williams Grove Speedway.
+Each night at Williams Grove Speedway is different.
 A glance at the track schedule shows a variety of classes, including 358 and 410 Sprint Cars, Super Sportsman, Late Models, and Street Stock.
-The 2025 season includes World of Outlaws events on May 9 and 10, the Summer Nationals on July 25 and 26, and the 63rd annual National Open on October 3 and 4.
+The 2026 season, which opens on March 22, includes 28 total events:

 Weekend Getaway